 the member left before the end of the underpin period.

 The enhancement is usually the same as for the actual CARE benefits.

-But This is not the case if the membership you use to calculate the enhancement for the actual CARE benefits is more than the period between:
+This is not the case if the membership you use to calculate the enhancement for the actual CARE benefits is more than the period between:

 the underpin date, and